-This DSP for development on Parcel 1 does not does not propose a public space.
-The certified CSP reflects the potential locations on Parcels 2, 3, and 4, which should be indicated on the coversheet of the DSP in a similar manner as the CSP to ensure a sign post to future development on these parcels.
+This DSP for development on Parcel 1 does not propose a public space.
+The certified CSP reflects the potential locations on Parcels 2, 3, and 4, which shall be, by condition of this approval, indicated on the coversheet of the DSP in a similar manner as the CSP to ensure a sign post to future development on these parcels.

-As discussed throughout this report, integration of pedestrians and general circulation will depend on amenities like consistent lighting, sidewalks and "street" trees along the main access easement which connects the entire site.
-As this site is built out, it is important that the applicants recognize that the CSP is controlling and these parcels are considered a single integrated site for purposes of the Sector Plan and CSP including connectivity for public space.
+As discussed throughout this approval, integration of pedestrians and general circulation depends on amenities like consistent lighting, sidewalks and "street" trees along the main access easement which connects the entire site.
+As this site is built out, the applicants should recognize that the CSP is controlling and these parcels are considered a single integrated site for purposes of the Sector Plan and CSP including connectivity for public space.
 Pedestrian connections including sidewalks and cross walks internal to the site will be necessary to integrate the development.